- This event has passed.

 Common Ground: Passage to Strength and Change Symposium

 April 29 and 30, 2022, Historic Sotterley will hold two days of on-site programing, entitled, Common Ground:Passage to Strength and Change.
 This symposium will feature a roundtable of some of Sotterley’s diverse descendants, a living history performance, a study of genealogy to discover unknown relatives and ancestors using DNA, and the Executive Vice-President of Content from Maryland Public Television telling his own journey using previews of yet to be released films, Becoming Frederick Douglas, and Harriet Tubman Visions of Freedom.
-This program is made possible thanks to grants from Maryland Humanities and Maryland Heritage Areas Authority.
+This program is made possible thanks to grants from the National Trust for Historic Preservation, Maryland Humanities, and Maryland Heritage Areas Authority.

 Free registration is now open, there is limited seating!
 Register Here

 If you are unable to make the event in-person, we are offering a virtual option.
 You can register to attend virtually Here.
 You must click “Register to All Dates Below”, WebinarJam will not allow you to register to individual sessions.

 There is now a lunch option available for purchase HERE!
 You must purchase your lunch in advance to receive it the day of the event.
 You are welcome to bring a bagged lunch, if you’d prefer.

 Friday, April 29th 10 am – 12 pm